 You should, however, be aware that, in some instances, it is inappropriate for a Consent Order to completely close the door on some financial claims, in particular, where one party is paying spousal maintenance to the other party.
 In those cases you should seek the advice of a Solicitor if you are the paying party or the party in receipt of spousal maintenance.

 What if we can not agree the terms of a financial settlement?

-If you and your spouse cannot reach an agreement over your finances, an application to the Court may be necessary.
+If you and your spouse cannot reach an agreement regarding your finances, an application to the Court may be necessary.
 The Court would order both you and your spouse to provide full details of your finances to the Court and to each other.
-If your spouse is being obstructive and refuses to provide their financial disclosure, the Court can assist you by ordering your spouse to provide that information and penalties can be imposed on them if they continue to be difficult.
+If your spouse is obstructive and refuses to provide their financial disclosure, the Court can order the other party co-operates and penalties may be imposed in some instances.

-Prior to making an application to the Court for a financial settlement, unless you are covered by an exemption (an example of an exemption would be where there has been domestic violence), the Court will have expected you to explore Mediation as a means to resolving your divorce finances, with a view to reaching agreement away from the Court.
+Prior to making an application to the Court for a financial settlement, unless you are covered by an exemption (an example of an exemption would be where there has been domestic violence), the Court will have expected you to have explored Mediation as a means to resolving your divorce finances, with a view to reaching agreement away from the Court.

 Urgent financial applications

 If, for example, your spouse has stopped assisting you financially and you are struggling to meet your financial obligations, you may need to make an urgent application to the Court to seek an Order for interim spousal maintenance (also called an application for “Maintenance pending suit”).

 We can represent you in Court proceedings relating to divorce finances.